-- quoted prices (unadjusted) in active markets for identical assets and liabilities (level 1) - inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2) - inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).
+- · quoted prices (unadjusted) in active markets for identical assets and liabilities (level 1) - inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2) - inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

-All of the Fund's assets measured and recognised at fair value at 30 June 2018 are categorised as 'level 2' in the fair value hierarchy.
-The Fund did not have any financial liabilities measured at fair value in either year.
+All of the Fund's assets measured and recognised at fair value at 30 June 2019 are categorised as 'level 2' in the fair value hierarchy.
+The Fund did not have any financial liabilities measured at fair value as at 30 June 2019 (2018: nil).

-(ii) Valuation techniques used to determine fair values
+(ii) Valuation Techniques used to Determine Fair Values